rikonaka/pcap-issues/README.md

 ![5](./pics/5.png)

-When I reviewed the pcap code, I found that the pcap_dispatch function was not called anywhere, but the pcap_loop function was used instead.
+When I reviewed the pcap code, I found that the `pcap_dispatch` function was not called anywhere, but the `pcap_next_ex` function was used instead.
 I think this is the main reason for packet loss.